sofiapoh/react-dynamic-data-workshop/README.md

 Mostly: don't fall into despair, it's just code and you got this!

 Let's start by breaking our user card into some top level components.
-These components will be `Class` components so that we'll have access to state and lifecycle methods.
-These components will act as "containers" that will do our data fetching and then pass that data down to purely presentational _functional components_.

-(Your can read more about stateless vs. stateful components [here](https://code.tutsplus.com/tutorials/stateful-vs-stateless-functional-components-in-react--cms-29541))

 Based on our design it looks like our two top level components are going to be:

 1.  `<UserHeader/>` with your Github avatar, name, username and follower count
 2.  `<RepoList/>` With lists of your repositories with their name, descriptions, links and star count.